How to Choose a WordPress Theme for Your Blog

 Mobile and other portable devices account for a sizable portion of online traffic.
 Depending on the subject matter of your website, this figure might potentially exceed 50%.
 Google prioritizes mobile-friendly websites in mobile search results.
 Regardless of your site’s subject matter or demographics, all websites must be responsive and entirely mobile-ready.

 By default, the majority of WordPress themes are responsive.
 However, some merchants continue to provide restricted-width designs that are entirely unresponsive on mobile devices.
-Ascertain that the style you choose for your blog is mobile responsive.
+Ascertain that the style and theme for your WordPress blog is mobile responsive.

 A. Mobile-Readiness Testing of a Theme